 This mandate is in line with the notification from Ministry of Road Transport and Highways (MORTH) dated 28th November 2016.

-Govt. of India, has directed all the state governments to enforce the standards, equip AIS 140 compliant GPS tracking devices with supporting software for all passenger-carrying buses and other public transport vehicles from April 1, 2018.
+Govt. of India, has directed all the state governments to enforce the standards, equip AIS 140 certified devices with supporting software for all passenger-carrying buses and other public transport vehicles from April 1, 2018.
+Notably, Kerala Motor Vehicle Department (KMVD) has already made imminent progress with the first phase of implementation by enforcing school bus tracking a mandatory requirement across the state.

 It is believed ITS would narrow all traffic-related issues and help Regional Traffic Office (RTO) in tracking a vehicle in case of an emergency.
 Passengers can also notify the control room in the event of a mishap or other emergencies.